-I have a blog post called 13 indispensable self-healing tools where I show you the importance of doing your inner work and loving ourselves.
+I have a blog post called 11 Powerful Self-Healing Practices for Your Mind, Body, and Soul tools where I show you the importance of doing your inner work and loving ourselves.
 Stopping the diet cycle doesn’t mean we don’t want to change; it means that we can change from a place of feeling powerful and whole as we are.

 I always felt that putting on weight was a big failure on my part, but being thin or losing weight doesn’t equate to being successful, so why did I feel that being fatter was a failure?
 Lose weight because you want to feel better and be healthier or more agile, but not because you are not good enough as you are.

 If you are loving yourself and accepting where you are, and if your weight still bothers you, the next step is to take an honest look at why you think you put on excess weight.

 2. Understand where the stress is coming from

 If you overeat due to stress, whatever is causing stress is what you need to try to eliminate from your life.